 BT's Service Status page allows you to see if any issues with your phone line or broadband are just affecting you or a whole area.
 You can also livechat with BT Business and while the connection is rarely instant, you can usually get through to a customer service agent in a matter of minutes.

 The key to any successful relationship – business or otherwise – is good communication.
 When things go wrong with business broadband you want to know that your provider is on your side and you have an account manager willing to bend over backwards to fix your issues.

 According to Ofcom's most recent report on service quality, BT Business only offers customers an end-of-next-business-day target time for repairs and fault fixing.
 This compares unfavourably with other operators so it is worth keeping in mind when choosing your business broadband product.

 While BT's home broadband customer service reputation might put off some small business owners, the simple fact is that they have the widest coverage across the UK for business broadband.

 It's certainly not the cheapest brand on the market, and upload speeds on the basic packages may be an issue if you work with data-intensive applications on a regular basis.
-The addition of Premium services which include 4G Assure, static IP addresses, BT Device protection and free access to the BT Sport app should sweeten the deal, though.
+The addition of premium services which include Hybrid Connect, static IP addresses, BT Enhanced IT Support and access to a free Square Contactless Card Reader should sweeten the deal, though.

-There are also features you can't get anywhere else, like 4G Assure and Guest WiFi.
+There are also features you can't get anywhere else, like Hybrid Connect with its Always Connected Guarantee and Guest WiFi.
 So BT Business Broadband is definitely worth a look if you're searching for a new business broadband provider.